From an action packed classic animated sci-fi epic that finally comes to life letting you experience their world “more than meets the eye”!

 Robert Orci and Alex Kutzman administered the writing assignments where Robert even gave meaningful injections to the robots “alien” look which gave the “protoform” effect look fantastic seeing it gives more reason for them to assimilate earth based vehicles and then incorporate them to their body structures and be literally invisible to the public be it day or night!

 They also provided the film the needed energy integrating action, comedy, drama and morals (laughing out loud)!
 But seriously, it did not really sit well in terms of having the responsibilities of an adolescent getting mixed up with the military, although it would be boring just to let the relationship of Sam with his unorthodox and eccentric parents linger for the next 144 minutes while letting Mikaela just jump in whenever she wants!
-The Screenplay were also done by the Writers who explicitly made sure that the military aspect was not in relation to GIJOE but rather than use it as a backdrop to allow the concept of the Decepticons (bad robots) to make use of their ability to maximise their ways and means of destruction!
+The Screenplay were also done by the Writers who explicitly made sure that the military aspect was not in relation to GIJOE but rather than use it as a backdrop to allow the concept of the Decepticons (bad robots) to make use of their ability to maximize their ways and means of destruction!

 Garnering a worldwide box-office record of $709.7 million in ticket sales!
 The Transformers was a monumental achievement with a lot of potential in the franchise for the upcoming sequels!
 It was fun, entertaining, mind numbing and exhausting to watch!
 A sequel is in the horizon which sheds a better light in the history of these mechanical mammoths as we do “try to understand” what it’s like for a Prime to “Fall”!